 Contributions by the GGF and the Corporation to political candidates are a matter of public record, and the most current information is available to interested parties through sources such as the Federal Election Commission and state campaign finance reports.

 Political contributions reflect one dimension of participation in the political process.
 To advocate our position, the Corporation relies on government relations professionals, assisted as needed by subject-matter experts.
 Norfolk Southern has adopted a corporate procedure that provides that only authorized employees and contract lobbyists may engage in lobbying activities, as defined by the appropriate jurisdiction, on behalf of the Corporation.
 In addition, the procedure requires a Corporation employee who has engaged in lobbying on behalf of the Corporation to report the time spent on such lobbying, and any associated expenses, immediately following the close of the calendar quarter in which such lobbying occurred.
 The procedure further requires that persons who engage in lobbying on behalf of the Corporation comply with all applicable legal requirements.

-As part of its oversight role, the Governance and Nominating Committee of the Corporation’s Board of Directors reviews, at least annually, the Corporation’s political contributions, including spending related to trade associations and other tax-exempt organizations.
+As part of its oversight role, the Governance and Nominating Committee of the Corporation’s Board of Directors reviews, at least annually, the Corporation’s political contributions, including the above-described non-deductible spending related to trade associations and other tax-exempt organizations.

 You can obtain a spreadsheet showing the contributions for prior years by clicking on the applicable link below: